GEOS-DEV/GEOS/src/coreComponents/fileIO/doc/LogCsvOutputs.rst

 The output can be saved in the log file and/or a CSV file if the associated options are specified  (as mentionned `here <#how-to-generate-these-outputs>`_) when the program is run.
 If the CSV option is enabled, the start of the statistical measurement period is added to the table.
+You can find more information about the log and CSV options `here <https://geosx-geosx.readthedocs-hosted.com/en/latest/docs/sphinx/datastructure/SourceFluxStatistics.html#:~:text=When%20set%20to%201%2C%20write%20the%20statistics%20into%20a%20CSV%20file>`_.

 TableFunction
 -------------